smeerws/smeerws-web/content/smeerws-2018-takeoff.en.md

 Title: "Takeoff 2018"
 Date: 2018-03-28 20:00
 Category: VR-Photopainting
+Tags: Tilt Brush
 Lang: en

 ![Takeoff]({filename}images/vrtakeoff/cr-smeerws-takeoff1.jpg "Takeoff")

 The virtual world "Takeoff" has been realized in Virtual Reality (VR) with [Tilt Brush](https://www.tiltbrush.com/), a 3D painting and drawing software.
-The [3D version of "Takeoff" is published on Poly](https://poly.google.com/view/59etaUGzSNF), a platform to share and publish 3D contents.
+The [3D version of "Takeoff" is published on Poly](https://poly.google.com/view/73KM_BeM6Q8), a platform to share and publish 3D contents.
 The following images are so-to-say photographies taken from this created wrold and have been printed on art paper in different sizes.

 # Art Prints: